 Artists teach classes in traditional Scandinavian folk arts, including rosemaling, as well as a variety of workshops in woodcarving, painting, photography, calligraphy, silversmithing and more.
 Classes are typically one to three days, mostly on weekends, and costs range from $95 to $255.
-Almost 20 classes are scheduled for this spring and summer.
 Some are introductory classes aimed at beginners, and others are for those with some expertise in a particular art.
-On May 15, Milan will celebrate the traditional Norwegian fest Syttende Mai, and various artists will be demonstrating their work at the Village Arts School.
+In May, Milan celebrates the traditional Norwegian fest Syttende Mai, and various artists will be demonstrating their work at the Village Arts School.

 Ely is a north woods town at the edge of a wilderness of lakes and woods, native habitat for grey wolves.
 These animals are the focus of the International Wolf Center in Ely.
 The center has fascinating exhibits on wolf behavior, communication and mythology, as well as a resident pack of wolves that can be observed through a large window.
 It also offers a wide variety of education programs, including learning vacations.

 Twelve learning vacation packages, including lodging, are offered this spring and summer, with several different focuses, including wolf behavior, wolf research, family trips, and a Minnesota Master Naturalist course.
 They include field trips to howl at wild wolves in the area, in hopes of eliciting a response, and to a bear sanctuary to observe wild bears, in addition to learning about wolves and observing the pack at the Wolf Center.
 One is a canoeing and camping trip into the Boundary Waters.